 David Hopkins, “Dada’s Boys: Identity and Play in the Art of the 1960s” (United Kingdom)

-Benjamin H. D. Buchloh, “Neo-Avantgarde and Culture Industry: Essays from 1955 to 1975” (Germany/United States)
+Benjamin H. D. Buchloh, “Neo-Avantgarde and Culture Industry” (Germany/United States)

-Carolyn L. Kane, “Chromatic Algorithms: Synthetic Color, Computer Art, and Aesthetics after Code” (United States)
+Carolyn L. Kane, “Chromatic Algorithms” (United States)